DrLex0/FFCP-GCodeSnippets/README.md

 If you open PrusaSlicer for the first time, try to bypass its config wizard and don't select any specific printer type.
 The way to do this seems to change with every release so it is pointless to try to describe this in detail.
 If the wizard did create any Print, Filament, or Printer settings, I recommend to delete them before loading the config bundle.

 Now import the .ini file you prepared in step 2 with the “Import Config Bundle” menu option.
-PrusaSlicer will overwrite existing configs with the same names, other ones will be left untouched.
-This means obsolete print settings will accumulate, unless you wipe all settings whose names start with “`Lex-`” before importing the bundle, but this is optional.<br>
+PrusaSlicer will overwrite existing configs with the same names, other ones will be left untouched (including any settings you may have for other printers).
+This does mean obsolete print settings can accumulate, unless you wipe all settings whose names start with “`Lex-`” before importing the bundle, but this is optional.<br>
 It also means that when you make modifications to a `Lex-` print setting and you want to preserve those customizations, you must save it as a new print setting with a unique name to prevent it from being overwritten in a future update.

 You can discard the .ini file, it is no longer needed unless you want to keep it as a backup.